You can install Talisman through npm:

 - 🍡 Consistent API: the library's API is fully consistent and one should not struggle to understand how to apply two different distance metrics.

-- 📯 Functional: except for cases where classes might be useful (classifiers notably), Talisman only uses functions, consumes raw data and order functions' arguments to make partial application & currying etc. as easy as possible.
+- 📯 Functional: except for cases where classes might be useful (clustering notably), Talisman only uses functions, consumes raw data and order functions' arguments to make partial application & currying etc. as easy as possible.

 - ⚡️ Performant: the library should be as performant as possible for a high-level programming language library.